Motivate Top Producers with an Incentive Reward Trip

 “We pay our folks well, so why add another expense into the mix?”
-Good question and the answer simply put is competition.
-Or, retention.
-In today’s job marketplace, employees are seeking opportunities that allow them not just to earn a living but also enjoy attractive fringe benefits along the way.
+Good question, and the answer simply put is competition.
+Or retention.
+In today’s job marketplace, employees seek opportunities that allow them to earn a living and enjoy attractive fringe benefits along the way.

 Job interviewers often go to the same “cliché well” and fetch the same “work hard play hard” mantra when sitting across from a prospective hire, but imagine showing pictures of your past President’s Club trip.

-Besides salespeople, you should invite Senior Leadership (CEO, CFO, EVP, VP) to allow the attendees time to mingle with them, and for the execs to compliment and recognize these rainmakers
+Besides salespeople, you should invite Senior Leadership (CEO, CFO, EVP, VP) to allow the attendees time to mingle with them and for the execs to compliment and recognize these rainmakers.

 How to Start a President’s Club Trip

 This is where Brightspot comes in.
 We help you plan the perfect program with amazing customer service and creative ideas.
-Our CMPs (certified meeting professionals) leverage our experience and expertise to identify the perfect resort and destination for your team.
-(See our list of Top 20 favorite incentive destinations.)
+Our CMPs (certified meeting professionals) leverage our experience and expertise to identify the ideal resort and destination for your team.
 We aim to be the “bright spot” in your event planning process by helping plan the trip from ideation to execution and every step along the way.